 |Liberal Studies Electives:

-All students will be required to achieve an additional 6.0 credits of LIBS electives in accordance with the BCIT policy on Liberal Studies course requirements.
-As part of the program 3.0 of these credits will be offered in Level 7.
-Program Head approval is required.
+All students will be required to achieve an additional 6.0 credits of Liberal Studies electives in accordance with the BCIT policy on Liberal Studies course requirements.
+As part of the program, 3.0 of these credits will be offered in Level 7.
+Program head approval is required.

 This course will enable the student to understand the processes involved in successful management of a project in the context as an Architectural Technologist in an architectural firm.
 The student will be able to apply goal seeking strategies and overcome impediments in the daily routine of practice management.
 Prerequisites: BUSA 7250

-This ARSC 8800 Graduating Project continues the project initiated in ARSC 8000.
+This ARSC 8800 Graduating Project continues the project initiated in ARSC 8280 Graduating Project Proposal.
 The course is structured in 2 distinct parts.
-Part 1 focuses on refinement of the design projects developed in ARSC 8000 .
-Students will be asked to interpret and respond to the critical feedback received from the final design reviews.
-In addition students will consider the needs of and to incorporate appropriate responses with respect to the various building systems – architectural (envelope, code, materiality), structure, mechanical, energy, water etc. Part 2 will focus on the documentation of the design project.
-Students will develop a detailed set of documents which fully describe the building including plans, sections, elevations, materiality and construction details.
-Individual projects as researched by the student in ARSC 8280 will be developed, detailed and incorporated in the student’s projects.
-The Detailed Design development is intended to demonstrate the extent of the student’s understanding of how technical and/or functional requirements of their selected topic can influence the design process.
-The course is structured as a simulated work experience for the graduating project based on previous design studio.
+Part 1 focuses on refinement of the predesign brief developed in ARSC 8280.
+Part 2 will focus on the development of the design project.
+Students will develop a comprehensive design which fully describes the building including its organization, building systems, sustainable design, and materiality through the development of 2 and 3 dimensional models and drawings including plans, sections, elevations, and conceptual construction details.
+The Comprehensive Design exercise is intended to demonstrate the extent of the student’s ability to understand and synthesize technical, functional and other requirements of their selected project and how the design can be influenced by an integrated design process.
+The course is structured as a simulated work experience for the graduating project.
 Prerequisites: ARSC 7300 and ARSC 8000 and ARSC 8200 and ARSC 8280

 Fosters abilities and values required for ethical decision making at work.
 Develops skills in logical analysis, a working knowledge of moral principles and theories, and the ability to diagnose and resolve moral disagreements commonly found at work.
 Examines and applies moral principles to historically famous cases in manufacturing, human resources, management, engineering, health care, and computing.
 Prerequisite: BCIT ENGL 1177, or 6 credits BCIT Communication at 1100-level or above, or 3 credits of a university/college first-year social science or humanities course.